psb/reason-react-hn-melange/README.md

 - `make install`: install OCaml, Melange and JavaScript dependencies
 - `make watch`: watch for the filesystem and have Melange rebuild on every change
-- `make dev`: serve the application with a local HTTP server
+- `make vite`: serve the JS application with a local HTTP server
-- `make preview`: build the JS and serve the application with a local HTTP server
+- `make vite_preview`: build the JS and serve the built JS application with a local HTTP server

 ## JavaScript output